Shaktilamba/Well-Building-Project-Images2Movies/README.md

 - At this time of writing, Dr. Lamba is a researcher at The University of Exeter, Penryn campus.
 Her interest lies in "how people cooperate to solve public goods dilemmas", and in how this cooperation has evolved.
 - I have included ```.ipynb``` and ```.py``` file, so that JupyterLab can be easily used alongside other IDEs.

+## Package architecture:
+* Images2Movies:
+  * This is where the main code is stored.
+  * There are module files (these contain the individual functions) and RUNME files (these actually call (use) the functions).
+  * There are ```.py``` files for general purpose IDEs, and ```.ipynb``` files for JupyterLab.
+* img:
+  * This is where images are stored.
+These images are used to illustrate this README document.
+  * There is also a power point file in case you want to a diagram similar to Fig. 1.
+* .gitignore:
+  * I use software called 'Git Bash' to sync my local files with those within this GitHub repositry.
+The .gitignore file contains a list of directories (e.g. text files with project notes), and prevents Git Bash from uplodaing them; I don't want to clutter up this repo!
+* LICENCE.txt:
+  * The licence explaining how this code can be used.
+* README.md:
+  * The file which creates the README for this code.
+* environment.yml:
+  * A file to allow you to re-create this code's environment in conda.
+* requirements.txt:
+  * A file to allow you to re-create this code's environment using pip.

 ## Software requirements to run the code:
 - You can run this code on your own computer for free, providing you download and install the following software:
 (1) Anaconda: This is an immensely useful platform from which you can download the correct version of many languages with their respective packages.
 Anaconda also allows you to create specific environments for specific projects.
 You can manage packages and environments outside of Anaconda should you wish.